Davis Therapist and Relationship Consultant for Ethical Non-Monogamy

 I am Non-Monogamous

 Figured I’d get that out of the way.
 For me, this is an orientation, not just a lifestyle choice (though the latter is perfectly valid too).
 Like many, I spent years and considerable effort trying to follow the monogamous script.
 It never seemed to fit.
+I’m so relieved to better understand this about myself now and have the opportunity to live more authentic to how I connect with people.

 Overcoming Denial About this Identity